Variance-Aware Prior-Based Tree Policies for Monte Carlo Tree Search: Deriving Prior-Based UCTs: Inverse RPO Pipeline

 \section{Deriving Prior-Based UCTs: Inverse RPO Pipeline}

-While previous work has established the existence of an RPO formulation for prior-based UCTs, a clear methodology to derive such a prior-based UCT starting from a prior-free UCB has been missing.
-Our first contribution is therefore \emph{methodological}: we propose an \emph{Inverse-RPO} pipeline, summarized in Figure~\ref{fig:inverse-rpo}, which provides a systematic procedure to derive prior-based UCTs from prior-free UCBs and offers researchers a principled framework to follow:
+While previous work has established the existence of an RPO formulation for prior-based UCTs, a clear methodology to derive such a prior-based UCT starting from a canonical prior-free UCB bonus has been missing.
+Our first contribution is therefore \emph{methodological}: we propose an \emph{Inverse-RPO} pipeline, summarized in Figure~\ref{fig:inverse-rpo}, which provides a systematic procedure to derive prior-based UCTs from a broad class of prior-free UCB bonuses and offers researchers a principled framework to follow:

-\begin{enumerate} \item \textbf{Factorize the UCT bonus.} Express the bonus in terms of the empirical visit distribution $\hat\pi(a)$, isolating a local term $h(\hat\pi(a))$ from the global scaling factor $\Phi(N)$, i.e.\ $B^{\mathrm{UCT1}}(N,n_a)=\Phi(N)\,h(\hat\pi(a))$. \item \textbf{Define a separable $f$-regularizer.} Select a convex generator $f$ such that ${f}'(r)=-h(r)$, yielding a prior-free RPO. \item \textbf{Lift the regularizer with a prior.} Note that the prior-free RPO corresponds to the special case of an implicit prior-based RPO with uniform prior; generalize it by replacing the separable $f$-regularizer with a Csiszár $f$-divergence $D_f(\pi_\theta,y)$, thereby obtaining an explicit prior-based RPO. \item \textbf{Recover the prior-based UCT rule.} Take the marginal gain with respect to $n_a$ to derive the prior-based UCT selector. \end{enumerate}